Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 the browser level.
 Therefore, we can use reverse proxy to bypass the SOP.
 For example, we can use `nginx` to set up a reverse proxy to forward requests to the target server.
 This way, the browser will only see the requests going to the same origin.

+## What is ORM?

+ORM stands for Object-Relational Mapping.